Axin2015/swirly-cpp/doc/Home.md

 ---------------

 Swirly is an open-source order-book and matching-engine written in C++14.
 The target platform is GNU/Linux.
-The source-code is [freely available on GitHub](http://github.com/swirlycloud/swirlyc).
+The source-code is
+[freely available on GitHub](http://github.com/swirlycloud/swirlyc).
+The background to this project can be found on the [history page](@ref History).

 Who can use it?
 ---------------